Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Problem Statement

 \subsection{Our Objective: An Equivalent Data-Driven Method}

 In direct data-driven control methods such as DeePC and SPC for deterministic systems, a sufficiently long and sufficiently rich set of noise-free input-output data is collected.
 Under technical conditions, this data provides an equivalent representation of the underlying system dynamics, and is used to replace the parametric model in predictive control schemes, yielding control algorithms which are \emph{equivalent} to model-based predictive control \cite{DeePC:coulson2019a, SPC:huang2008}.
-Motivated by this equivalence, our goal here is to develop a direct data-driven control method that produces the same input-state-output sequences as produced by Algorithm \ref{ALGO:SMPC} when applied to the same system \eqref{Eq:LTI} with same initial condition $x_0$ and same realizations of process and sensor noises $w_t, v_t$.
+Motivated by this equivalence, our goal here is to develop a direct data-driven control method that produces the same input-state-output sequences as produced by Algorithm \ref{ALGO:SMPC} when applied to the same system \eqref{Eq:LTI} with the same initial condition $x_0$ and the same realizations of noise $w_t, v_t$.
 Put simply, we seek a direct data-driven counterpart to SMPC.

-As in the described cases of equivalence for DeePC and SPC, we will subsequently show equivalence of our data-driven method to SMPC \emph{in the idealized case where we have access to noise-free offline data}.
-While this may initially seem peculiar in an explicitly stochastic control setting, we view this as the most reasonable theoretical result to aim for, given that the prediction model must be replaced using only a finite amount of recorded data.
-Moreover, remark that (i) noisy offline data can be accommodated in a robust fashion through the use of regularized least-squares (Section \ref{SECTION:DDSMPC:offline}), as supported by simulation results in Section \ref{SECTION:simulations}, and (ii) our stochastic control approach will fully take into account process and sensor noise during the online execution of the control process.
+As in the described cases of equivalence for DeePC and SPC, we will subsequently show equivalence of our data-driven method to SMPC \emph{in the idealized case where we assume access to noise-free offline data}.
+This assumption solely facilitates the proof of equivalence, and is not a fundamental requirement of the method itself.
+While the result under this assumption may initially seem peculiar in an explicitly stochastic control setting, we view it as the most reasonable theoretical result to aim for, given that the prediction model must be replaced using only a finite amount of recorded data.
+Noisy offline data can be accommodated in a robust fashion through the use of regularized least-squares (Section \ref{SECTION:DDSMPC:offline}), as supported by simulation results in Section \ref{SECTION:simulations}, and our stochastic control approach will fully take into account process and sensor noise during the online execution of the control process.